 A: The new westbound bridge is about 4,347 feet long.
 The eastbound bridge will be about 3,918 feet long.
 Both bridges will stand about 115 feet over the CSX railroad on the eastern end (10 feet lower than its predecessor) and 136 feet over the Cuyahoga River.

 Q: Will the two, new bridges look similar?

 A: Yes, the two bridges will be "sister" bridges and will have the same "delta girder" shape.

 A: Demolition of the 1950's-era bridge began in January 2014.
-The team is using a mixture of both traditional demolition and “controlled” – or explosive – demolition.
-Controlled demolition is currently scheduled to take place during the summer of 2014.
-The bridge is expected to be demolished in its entirety by summer 2014.
-Nearly all of the materials from the demolished bridge will be reused or recycled.
+The team is used a mixture of both traditional demolition and “controlled” – or explosive – demolition.
+Controlled demolition took place on July 12, 2014.
+The bridge was demolished in its entirety by summer 2014.
+Nearly all of the materials from the demolished bridge were reused or recycled.